lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

    * Hence, the symbol for an unanalyzed association is a solid line.
 4. Each item has a single *pattern coefficient* (i.e., often more casually termed as a "factor loading")
    * All other potential pattern coefficients are set to "0.00."
 These are *hard hypotheses* and are specified by their absence (i.e., not specified in the code or in the diagram).
 5. *Structure coefficients* are the Pearson correlations between factors and continuous indicators.
-They reflect any source of association, causal or non causal.
+They reflect any source of association, causal or non-causal.
 Sometimes the association is an undirected, back-door path.
-There is no pattern coefficient for $AS_2$ <-> $AF$.
-BUT, there is a connection from $AS_2$ to $AF$ via the $AS$ <--> $AF$ covariance.
+There is no pattern coefficient for $AS_2$ <-> $AF$, but there is a connection from $AS_2$ to $AF$ via the $AS$ <--> $AF$ covariance.
 6.  *Scaling constants* (aka *unit loading identification [ULI] constraints*) are necessary to scale the factors in a metric related to that of the explained (common) variance of the corresponding indicator, or *reference (marker) variable*.
 In the figure these are the dashed-line paths from $AS$ --> $AS_1$,  $AF$ --> $AF1$,  $MI$ --> $MI1$ and  $AUA$ --> $AUA1$.
    * Selecting the reference marker variable is usually arbitrary and selected by the computer program as the first (or last) variable in the code/path.
 So long as all the indicator variables of the same factor have equally reliable scores, this works satisfactorily.
    * Additional scaling constants are found for each of the errors and indicators.